bradonomics/bradonomics.com/articles/_posts/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 This forms the basis for Cal's entire argument that following passion is not useful advice.
 He talks about the research where Yale professor Amy Wrzesniewski conducted surveys of college administrative assistants.
 Wrzesniewski found that "these employees were roughly evenly split between seeing their position as a job, a career, or a calling."
 She then wanted to understand "*why* they saw their work so differently, and discovered that the strongest predictor of an assistant seeing her work as a calling was the number of years spent on the job."

-The holes in this argument are so apparent to me, I have a hard time explaining them.
+The holes in this argument are so apparent to me I have a hard time explaining them.
 It seems that those who like their work and see it as a calling are either lucky in having chosen the field or suffer from a sunk cost bias and the longer they are in the job the worse it gets.

 Other research comes from Daniel Pink in his book [*Drive*](http://www.amazon.com/gp/product/1594484805/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1594484805&linkCode=as2) where he talks about Self-Determination Theory.